 Protecting the Flavors of the Holiday Season

-This holiday season, consumer packaged goods companies and consumers alike felt the strain of supply chain and climate change challenges on the food industry.
-Droughts, extreme rainfall, and other climate impacts have been limiting supply and driving up prices for some grocery items for months.
-For consumers, this has meant that seasonal items, like ingredients for baking pies were at risk of being out of stock.
-Consumers reaching for vanilla, cloves, nutmeg and more may have also noticed higher prices for these spice cabinet staples this holiday season.
-Food prices rose 5.3 percent in October over last year, according to data recently released by the U.S. Bureau of Labor Statistics.
+This holiday season, even moreso than last, consumer packaged goods companies and consumers alike are feeling the strain of supply chain and climate change challenges on the food industry.
+Droughts, extreme rainfall and other climate impacts have been limiting supply and driving up prices for some grocery items for some time now.
+For consumers, this has meant that seasonal items, like ingredients for baking pies, were at risk of being out of stock.
+Fortunately, that is less of a threat this year.
+However, consumers reaching for vanilla, cloves, nutmeg and more will notice higher prices for these spice-cabinet staples.
+Food prices were up 11.2 percent in September over last year, according to data recently released1 by the U.S. Bureau of Labor Statistics.

-- Clove and ginger: Kerala, India, where we source spices like ginger, clove, peppercorn and turmeric, recently experienced a few catastrophic years of flooding, landslides and droughts.
-Together with our partner Peermade Development Society Organic Spices (PDS), we supported an organic agricultural training program to rebuild farms with drought and flood-resistant plant varieties.
+- Clove and ginger: Kerala, India, where we source spices like ginger, clove, peppercorn and turmeric, has experienced a few catastrophic years of flooding, landslides and droughts in recent times.
+Together with our partner Peermade Development Society Organic Spices (PDS), we supported an organic agricultural training program to rebuild farms with drought- and flood-resistant plant varieties.

-- Vanilla: We’ve always been committed to improving the livelihoods of vanilla famers in Madagascar, the world’s largest vanilla producing country.
-As one of the founding members of the Sustainable Vanilla Initiative, we’re working collaboratively to promote the long-term stable supply of high-quality, natural vanilla, that is produced in a socially, environmentally and economically sustainable way.
+- Vanilla: We’ve always been committed to improving the livelihoods of vanilla farmers in Madagascar, the world’s largest vanilla-producing country.
+As one of the founding members of the Sustainable Vanilla Initiative, we’re working collaboratively to promote the long-term stable supply of high-quality, natural vanilla that is produced in a socially, environmentally and economically sustainable way.

 - Allspice and cardamom: As part of a collaboration between Frontier Co-op and Fedecovera Cooperative, a Frontier Co-op Well Earth partner based in Guatemala, we’re helping provide access to dental and general medicine services to thousands of growers and their families, who live in remote mountainous regions without easy access to these important services.

 From cultivation to culinary use, Frontier Co-op’s natural and organic spices, herbs and botanical products are grown with care by people who are paid a fair wage in a supportive environment.
-When you season your dishes with Frontier Co-op’s spices, you can feel good to know that every pinch is doing good for people and our planet.
+When you season your dishes with Frontier Co-op® spices, you can feel good knowing that every pinch is doing good for people, and for our planet.